jechtom/config-sync/README.md

 This command downloads and executes [this script](create-new-repo.ps1).
 If you want, you can download and inspect and run it manually.

-3. Execute command `config-sync-tools\create-new-item.cmd` to crete new config item folder with random password.
+3. Execute command `config-sync-tools\create-new-item.cmd` to crete new config folders with random passwords for each of it.

+4. Clone your private repository to your other devices.

+5. Copy `.key` files from `local` folder (which is ignored from GIT) to your other devices to give access to specific config folders.

+6. Follow how-tos articles to set-up synchronization.